Make a Perfect Resume in 8 Easy Steps: Examples & Tips

 Pro Tip: Also put “RN” after your name in your resume header.
 Give the HR team as many chances as you can to see you’re certified and ready for the workforce.

-Education is everything in new grad nurse resumes.
+Education is everything in new grad nursing resumes.
 But—there are more than 200,000 new grad nurses every year.
 How can you stand out?
 By showing your education differently than the others.
 You won’t just list your degree, and completion date.
 You’ll add successes to turn heads.

 See this new grad nurse resume example: